ffwqo/AkustischeSignal/README.md

-src/ the program
+simple_version/base.py the program

-- main.py terminal mode
-- main_gui.py dearpygui

 misc/ misc old files
+src/ a gui and terminal version some error that were not fixed

 # Installation